-Neurobehavioral tests

-Measuring locomotor behavior [open field test]:
+Neurobehavioral tests Measuring locomotor behavior [open field test]:

 The open field maze is an apparatus designated to evaluate locomotor behavior and exploration of rats (Gould et al., 2009).
-It is constructed of wood; the floor was divided into 16 squares as previously described by Brown et al. (1999).
-From each group, five rats were individually paced into one of the four corners of the maze.
-Then after the behavior of each rat was video recorded for five min.
-The proper cleaning of the maze was performed after each rat using 70 % ethyl alcohol.
+It is constructed of wood; the floor is divided into 16 squares as previously described by Brown et al. (1999).
+From each group, five rats were individually placed into one of the four corners of the maze.
+Then the behavior of each rat was video recorded for five min.
+The proper cleaning of the maze was performed after each rat using 70% ethyl alcohol.
 The recorded videos were displayed for analysis of the rats' behavior following Choleris et al. (2001) and Kalueff and Tuohimaa (2004).
-Locomotion (number of outside squares crossed with all four paws and rearing; the frequency with which rat stood against maze's wall), anxiety like behaviors [freezing (immobility time) /sec], and exploration (number of center squares entries with all four paws and time the rat spent in them) were recorded.
+Locomotion (number of outside squares crossed with all four paws and rearing; the frequency with which the rat stood against the maze's wall), anxiety-like behaviors [freezing (immobility time) /sec], and exploration (number of center square entries with all four paws and time the rat spent in them) were recorded.

-Measuring of anxiety- like behavior [elevated cross maze test (EPM)]:
+Measuring of anxiety-like behavior [elevated cross maze test (EPM)]:

-It is a wooden-constructed apparatus consists of two opposing arms: the closed arm $(50 \times 10 \text{ cm})$, 30 cm sidewall height, and the open arm $(50 \times 10 \text{ cm})$.
-There is a central platform (10 cm^2) between arms.
+It is a wooden-constructed apparatus that consists of two opposing arms: the closed arm ( $50 \times 10$ cm), 30 cm sidewall height, and the open arm ( $50 \times 10$ cm).
+There is a central platform ( $10 \text{ cm}^2$ ) between the arms.
 It was placed 50 cm above the floor.
 The rats were separately placed at the end of the open arm, facing the central platform, and allowed to explore the apparatus for 10 min.
-The frequency with the total time rats spent in closed and open arms were recorded by a videotaped camera (Komada et al., 2008).
+The frequency with which the total time rats spent in closed and open arms was recorded by a videotaped camera (Komada et al., 2008).
 The maze floor was cleaned using 70% ethyl alcohol after each individual rat.